phusion/passenger_apt_automation/README.md

 ### Updating build and/or testboxes

-If you change the buildbox or testbox, create a new version by updating the respective clause in `internal/lib/docker_image_info.sh`.
+If you change the buildbox or testbox, you should create a new version:

+1. Update the relevant part(s) in `internal/lib/docker_image_info.sh`.
+2. Run `./internal/scripts/regen_distro_info_script.sh`.

 ### Adding support for a new distribution